Skip to contents

 4 Multimodal integrated clustering

-• method = "hclust": Integration by Similarity Network Fusion (SNF) followed by hierarchical clustering (see cluster_hclust()).
+• method = "hclust": Multi-omic integration via Similarity Network Fusion (SNF), followed by hierarchical clustering of the fused similarity matrix to identify cell clusters (see cluster_hclust()).

 set.seed(123)